-15.28 Other than Cottis Lane, each of the sites propose 100% active provision.
-The delivery of such a substantial amount of active provision of electric charging infrastructure is an important step to support the change in the traffic fleet from petrol and diesel cars to

-- 15.29 In addition to the provision of necessary electric charging infrastructure, the applicant has also committed to the delivery of an advertising campaign as well as financial contributions of £335 per dwelling towards the EFSCA Air Pollution Mitigation Strategy as required by the APMS.
+- 15.29 Other than Cottis Lane, each of the sites propose 100% active provision.
+The delivery of such a substantial amount of active provision of electric charging infrastructure is an important step to support the change in the traffic fleet from petrol and diesel cars to electric.
+Whilst Cottis Lane does not propose 100% of active provision from the outset, the 15% which will be provided will be for EV only parking spaces, preventing their use by non-electric vehicles.
+In addition a Travel Plan for the Leisure Centre will seek to raise awareness of the electric charging facilities available.
+This shall be secured by way of a Legal Agreement. - 15.30 In addition to the provision of necessary electric charging infrastructure, the applicant has also committed to the delivery of an advertising campaign as well as financial contributions of £335 per dwelling towards the EFSCA Air Pollution Mitigation Strategy as required by the APMS.
 This would amount to £60,970 for St John's Road (182 new homes), £13,400 for Epping Sports Centre (40 new homes) and £15,075 for Land and part of Civic Offices (45 new homes).
-Such contributions shall be secured by way of Legal Agreements. - 15.30 Taken together, these mitigation measures have been factored into the traffic modelling undertaken for the individual applications and cumulatively have resulted in a 4% reduction of cars in the level of AADT assumed as a result.
-The Council's transport specialists have confirmed that based on the mitigation measures above, this assumed reduction is precautionary and therefore represents a robust approach to considering the new level of AADT created. - 15.31 Figure 2 below illustrates the results of the modelling exercise on the key routes and junctions through the EFSAC which are noted in figure 1 above.
+Such contributions shall be secured by way of Legal Agreements. - 15.31 Taken together, these mitigation measures have been factored into the traffic modelling undertaken for the individual applications and cumulatively have resulted in a 4% reduction of cars in the level of AADT assumed as a result.
+The Council's transport specialists have confirmed that based on the mitigation measures above, this assumed reduction is precautionary and therefore represents a robust approach to considering the new level of AADT created. - 15.32 Figure 2 below illustrates the results of the modelling exercise on the key routes and junctions through the EFSAC which are noted in figure 1 above.
 The results of these are then compared against the level of AADT assumed through the Local Plan traffic modelling to result in a net change between the two:

 Five Sites Combined + EV Provision Local Plan Traffic and Air Quality Model Application Net change

-Link Local Flam Frame and All Quality Wooder (Net) Net Grange
+Link (Net) Ğ

 Α B1393 Epping Road 63 50 -13

 В B172 0 0 0

 С A121 Golding's Hill 10 -1 -11

 D A104 Epping New Rd 25 12 -13

 Е Wake Road 0 6 6

 F A121 Woodridden Hill 28 32 4

 G Woodgreen Rd 0 0 0

-н Forest Side 0 0 0
+Н Forest Side 0 0 0

 1 A121 Honey Ln 28 32 4

 J Earl's Path 0 0 0

 К A104 Epping New Rd (S) 25 12 -13

 L Cross Roads 0 0 0

 М High Beech 0 6 6

 N Avey Ln 0 5 5

 0 A112 Sewardstone Rd (S) 0 0 0

-Р A112 Sewardstone Rd (N) 0 0 0